 Hotels and Hostels

 Below is just a sampling of places to stay.
 There are tons of options.
-Unfortunately, it is very difficult to get a good understanding of the different options online, even with TripAdvisor since people’s expectations are very different and there really isn’t anything like an American suburban hotel in Tamarindo.
+Unfortunately, it is very difficult to get a good understanding of the different options online, even with TripAdvisor since people’s expectations are very different and there really isn’t anything like an American suburban hotel in downtown Tamarindo.
 If you want something as new and sterile as you would find in a typically Courtyard Marriott in the States, you will probably need to go pretty high end.
 Think European standards.

 The Diria (+506 2653-0031) is a traditional higher end beach resort right on the water in the middle of town.
-They were over $100 per night and don’t take points, so we didn’t stay there.
+They were over $100 per night )(as of 2012) and don’t take points, so we didn’t stay there.
 It did look like a very nice hotel and if you are looking for a traditional tourist experience, this is probably where you would stay.

-We stopped by the Chocolate Hotel (+506 2653-1311)and met Carlos (cell: +506 8841-5338), the local partner in the hotel that was recently purchased by him and two Americans.
+In 2012, we stopped by the Chocolate Hotel (+506 2653-1311)and met Carlos (cell: +506 8841-5338), the local partner in the hotel that was recently purchased by him and two Americans.
 They have dorm rooms and hotel rooms.
 We looked at the hotel rooms and they were pretty nice and fairly large and included a nice kitchen.
 Seems like some stuff was still under construction, but didn’t look like a problem.
 This is probably where I would stay next time if I came with my wife.
 He was selling them for under $50, but I assume that price will go up after he is done.